Updated: 27 Mar 2026

 -

-Company shall in delivering Services: (a) Comply with all applicable Data Protection Laws, including UK GDPR and UK Data Protection Laws in the Processing of Customer Personal Data; (b) Not Process Customer Personal Data other than as required to provide Company Services or on the Customer’s documented instructions.
+Company shall, in delivering Services: (a) comply with all applicable Data Protection Laws, including UK GDPR and UK Data Protection Laws in the Processing of Customer Personal Data; (b) not Process Customer Personal Data other than as required to provide Company Services or on the Customer’s documented instructions.

 -